smokers10/infrast/README.md

 if you set mentioned config value with plain text it will give you error message, due to how we implement encryption on this package please use our provided tool [enigma](https://github.com/smokers10/enigma) for creating confidential configuration value.

 <b> How To Setup Firebase </b> <br>
-As you can see the configuration required firebase service account key, to get that information please follow this instruction
+As you can see the firebase configuration required firebase service account key, to get key please follow this instruction

 1. Go to your firebase console then go to `project setting`.
 2. Select `service account` tab.